 To get started as a host, you’ll need to create an account on Airbnb, then list your space.

 You’ll include details like the location, how many rooms are included, photos, and other details.
 You’ll also set the price and check-in details.
 Once approved, you’ll be good to go!

 To make the most money on Airbnb, you should consider hiring a professional cleaning service in between stays, have stellar communication, and aim to go above and beyond with your service and become a Superhost.

 Airbnb hosts make about $924 a month, but the more listings you have, the more you can make.

 Taking surveys online is one of the most popular side hustles out there.
 Although it is not very profitable, it is accessible, and almost anyone can do it.

-On websites like Swagbucks, Survey Junkie, and Daily Rewards Canada, you can take many surveys on different topics whenever you have free time.
+On websites like Swagbucks, Survey Junkie, and Pinecone Research, you can take many surveys on different topics whenever you have free time.
 Taking surveys doesn’t require any specific skills or knowledge.

 Surveys take about 10 to 30 minutes each, and depending on the website; you can earn anywhere from 50 cents to $10.

 Answering surveys is not a very profitable side gig, so you won’t make a real income from it.
 However, if you have extra time on your hands, it’s worth trying out.